Building Bridges: Cultivating Emotional Intelligence & Empathy for Stronger Relationships & Personal Resilience

 Carrying the Weight of the World

-Social justice issues are particularly activating for highly empathetic individuals because they feel the pain, injustice, and suffering of others on a deep emotional level.
-Empaths have a heightened ability to sense and absorb the emotions of those around them, making them more attuned to the struggles of marginalized communities.
-When confronted with systemic oppression, inequality, or suffering, they may experience intense emotional distress, anger, or grief as if the injustice were happening to them personally.
+Social justice issues, war, abuse, exploitation, degradation and destruction, are triggering for highly empathetic individuals because they feel the pain, sorrow and suffering of others on a deep emotional level, as if it were happening to them personally.
+Empaths have a heightened ability to sense and absorb the emotions of those around them, making them more attuned to the struggles of marginalized communities or oppressed groups.

 Ultimately, when we demonstrate our EQ and empathy, we contribute to a more compassionate, diverse, inclusive, society- which is an overall safer and healthier society for all.